pringlized/todoist-gnome-shell-extension/README.md

 The name of the directory is important because Gnome Shell won't recognize the extension otherwise.

-Then restart Gnome Shell (ALT-F2 and then 'r') and navigate to https://extensions.gnome.org/local/.
+If you are running Wayland, you'll have to logout and log back in.
+Otherwise restart Gnome Shell (ALT-F2 and then 'r') and navigate to https://extensions.gnome.org/local/.
+You can also open the Gnome Tweak Tool if you have that installed.
 You can enable the extension and specify your Todoist API token there.

-Currently the extension syncs every 60 seconds, but I'll probably also make this configurable via the settings later.
-That means it could take up to one minute before the task count appears after setting the API token in the settings.
+Do a manual Update, or just wait 5 mintutes after updating your token

+#### Note:
+* It has not yet been submitted to the Gnome Shell extension directory.
+* I have not updated the metedata yet, so this will not be able to run if you have the original extension this was forked from installed.
+* Extension updates automatically every 5 minutes.

+#### Todo:
+* Add an update duration field to Settings
+* Sync token is set to *.
+Update to do incremental updating
+* Enter new task for Today that takes #ProjectName
+* Drag and drop order
+* Display priority
+* Add project colors for Premium members
+* Edit button to: change due date, change project, edit notes, priority